Rotterdam at a Glance - 9 Places to See!

 * * *

 US native.
 Former resident of Romania.
 Current solo female globe trotter.
-My first international venture as an adult was in 2009, a short mission trip to South Africa.
-Not only was that trip deeply impactful for my faith, it also sparked in me a passion to go abroad again and often.
-I've now traveled to 4 continents for various lengths and occasions.
-My country list includes Romania, Israel, England, Scotland, Wales, Canada, The Netherlands, and numerous places around the USA.
-I've done group tours, volunteer work, solo travel, studied abroad, and taught internationally.
-I lived for over a year in Romania, and it's the place I can tell you the most about as a travel expert.
+I've ventured to more than a dozen countries across four continents as part of group tours, volunteer work, solo travel, studying abroad, and teaching internationally.
+I lived for over a year in Romania, many years in Tennessee, and several months in England.
 My travel style is slow, spontaneous, and - shall we say - richly flavorful.
-I prefer to stay for longer lengths in places rather than having a whirlwind sightseeing venture.
+I prefer to stay longer lengths in places instead of having a whirlwind sightseeing venture.
 I'll skip the chain restaurants for a hole-in-the-wall café any day of the week.
-I don't plan a full or strict itinerary for myself.
-I often leave wherever I'm staying in the morning, search for coffee from somewhere I've yet to try, and see what the day brings.
+I prefer a loose itinerary and remain open to what each day brings.
 My favorite things to do and see as I travel are... - EAT - Try whatever is local.
 Order the special of the day.
-Talk with the restaurant staff. - WALK - There's no better way to connect with a new place than on foot.
-It encourages me to slow down, notice, and get a feel for community. - HIKE - I'll be honest, I'm a lazy hiker.
-By "hike," I mean a few hours at a slow pace.
-Less of the strenuous exercise, more of a walk in nature. - MUSEUMS - My favorites are often the little museums overlooked by big tour groups.
-Spend an afternoon.
+Talk with the restaurant staff. - WALK - It encourages me to slow down, notice, and get a feel for community. - HIKE - I'm a lazy hiker.
+By "hike," I mean a few hours at a slow pace. - MUSEUMS - Spend an afternoon.
 Read the descriptions on exhibits.
 Talk with the docents.
 Buy something in the giftshop. - CHURCHES - I'm fascinated by the various ways people have worshipped the God of the Bible over centuries and across borders.
 Many older churches are also museums or tourist-friendly spaces.
 Some additionally hold regular liturgical services. - CASTLES - Castles, fortresses, palaces, big ol' houses: these places transport me back in time.
 I imagine the people who built, lived in, and defended them.
 What would they think of how we now live?
-If this kind of travel sounds ideal to you, follow me to easily access all the resources I've created.
+If this kind of travel sounds ideal to you, hit the Contact Me button!
 I'd love to help you experience slower, more meaningful travel.
-If you're solo traveling, especially as a female, I have tips for how to make the most of your trip, with low stress, reasonable safety, affordability, and lots of fun.
-Schedule a consultation with me, and we'll work together to get you wheels up on your next adventure!
+We'll discuss tips for how to make the most of your trip, with low stress, reasonable safety, affordability, and lots of fun.
+Book one of my custom services, and we'll work together to get you wheels up on your next adventure!
+Follow me to easily access all the resources I create.

 Send A Tip